sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 20

 In the previous section you've found cell cell towers that don't have electicity cables nearby.
-But what about answering more sophisticated questions, like what areas in Netherlands have very good and bad coverage by LTE (4G) network?
+But what about answering more sophisticated questions, like what areas in the Netherlands have very good and bad coverage by LTE (4G) network?
 You can use geospatial functions combined with spatial join and H3 functions from Carto toolbox to find out.

-### What municipalities in Netherlands have good/poor LTE coverage?
+### What municipalities in the Netherlands have good/poor LTE coverage?

 You have been using `NL_CELLTOWERS` table, which stores the locations of cell towers.
-To find municipalities in Netherlans with good and bad coverage by LTE network, we will undertake a two-step process as follows:
+To find municipalities in the Netherlans with good and bad coverage by LTE network, we will undertake a two-step process as follows:

-* For every LTE cell tower, we will calculate the coverage area.
+* For every LTE cell tower, you will calculate the coverage area.
 * For every Dutch municipality, calculate the area covered by LTE network.

 `ST_BUFFER` from the Carto toolbox can be used to calculate the coverage area for each LTE cell tower.
 In `NL_CELLTOWERS` table, there is a field _cell_range_ which can be used as a value of radius in ST_BUFFER.
-For the sake of this example we will assume that a good signal can be received no further than 2000 meters away from the LTE cell.
+For the sake of this example you will assume that a good signal can be received no further than 2000 meters away from the LTE cell.

 Run the following two queries in your Snowflake's worksheet: